 Use a moistening aftershave cream.
 Most aftershaves are alcohol-based, which helps to close your pores.
 However, this also dries your skin, which may cause further irritation.
 Using an aftershave cream or just a moisturizer will reduce irritation and nourish your skin.
 I use whipped shea butter, which is great for soothing irritation.

 Look for shaving products made with licorice, aloe, and green tea, as they help to reduce skin irritation.
-Licorice is a widely use Chinese herb for all types of inflammation.
+Licorice is a widely used Chinese herb for all types of inflammation.
 Green tea is packed with antioxidants, which speed the healing process for wounded skin.
-Lastly, aloe is soothing to irritated skin (which is why it’s often used on sunburns).
+Lastly, aloe is soothing for irritated skin (which is why it’s often used on sunburns).

 Always shower before you shave.
 Think of how your hair feels softer after a shower.
 This will happen with your facial hair as well.
 Softer hair makes for an easier shave.